 Google hoped to avoid comparisons to Facebook’s leak of user information to Cambridge Analytica, the data firm accused of improperly using the information on 87 million Facebook users on behalf of Donald Trump’s 2016 presidential campaign, the Journal said.

-Why Google Plus shutting down after security glitch shows up to 500000
+Why is Google Plus shutting down after a security glitch shows up to 500000

 He also vowed additional security steps would result in the wake of the incident.
 Google declined to comment on the Journal’s report and didn’t fully explain in its blog post why it held off on revealing the bug until Monday.